bobdavies2000/OpenCVB/README.md

 study examples of an OpenCV API or OpenCVB algorithm usage.
 In addition to all the OpenCV API’s or OpenCVB algorithms, the Subset Combo Box has several higher-level groupings.
 For example, “\<Python\>” selects all Python algorithms.
-Or “\<OpenGL\>” selects only the algorithms that use OpenGL.
+Or “\<OpenGL\>” selects only the OpenGL algorithms.
 The “\<All\>” entry in the Subset Combo Box will restore the complete list of algorithms.

 Regression Testing All Experiments
 ==================================

 Testing is integrated into OpenCVB.
-Clicking the icon below runs through a checklist of all the algorithms at all the resolutions with all the supported cameras available on the system.
-The duration of each test can be selected in the Options dialog.
+Clicking the icon below runs through a checklist of all the algorithms on all the attached depth cameras attached to the system at all the supported resolutions.
+The duration of each test can be selected in the Global Options dialog.

 ![](media/f54f2d71170e1f23b640f4e07cf295d5.png)

 When using a subset of the algorithms, the “Test All” button will test only the algorithms in the subset.
 This can be useful when changing an algorithm that is reused frequently by other algorithms.
-For instance, if the Edges_Sobel algorithm is changed, first select the subset of all algorithms using Edges_Sobel using the Subset Combo Box, then click the regression test or “Test All” button to visually review each algorithm using the updated Edges_Sobel.
+For instance, if the Edges_Sobel algorithm is changed, select “Edges_Sobel” in the Subset Combo Box, then click the regression test button to visually review each algorithm using the updated Edges_Sobel.

 One side benefit of the “Test All” feature is that is provides a way to visually review all the algorithms.
 When used in combination with the subset feature, it